 - Information on the guarantee that participation will give rise to an appropriate peer-reviewed research publication other than conference proceedings;

-- A copy of the abstract of the paper to be given;
+- A copy/draft of the abstract of the paper to be given;

 - A copy of the letter of acceptance of the paper by the conference organizers, if available.
 Note that funds will not be released until this confirmation is received;

 - An abbreviated CV (OCGS format): applicants should focus their CV on the relationship between their current research interests in relation with the focus of the conference.

 Please note that complete application should not exceed 15 pages (1-inch margins, 12 point font).
 Any additional pages will be removed from the document and will not be considered by the committee evaluating the proposal.

 As a limited number of scholarships are available, applications will be evaluated and selected by the Faculty's Research Committee, which is chaired by the Vice-Dean Research, and includes 5 faculty members, one member for each school of the Faculty.
 The allocation granted this year will support two competitions (October 2018 and May 2019) up to three awards per competition.